egustavsson/vector-analysis/README.md

 ```

 ### 3. Mapping reads
-After required genomes references  and FASTA input are, make sure the `config.yml` is edited.
+After fallowing steps 1 and 2, generating required genomes references and FASTA input are done, make sure the `config.yml` is edited.
 These are the parameters:

 | Parameter | Description |
 | --- | --- |